Steve Pavlina . com

 First, this isn’t primarily a product review site.
 If you want to find great personal development books or products, I highly recommend you visit Amazon.com and look for books/products with customer ratings of 4 or 5 stars.
 That’s how I’ve found many of the best books I’ve ever read.
 While user recommendations aren’t perfect, they’re usually pretty fair, and they’ll at least steer you clear of the junk.

 I am, however, a major consumer of personal development products, and I actively keep up on the newest developments in the field.
 I typically spend thousands of dollars each year on personal development books, ebooks, audio programs, seminars, and conferences.
-Most of that money is wasted, but every once in a while I encounter a true gem of a product that more than makes up for the failures.
+Most of that money is wasted, but occasionally I encounter a true gem of a product that more than makes up for the failures.
 A good example would be David Allen’s Getting Things Done, which I’ve recommended here multiple times.

 Through this site I openly share the best ideas I find.
 So if I do come across a worthwhile product that I believe will benefit you, I’ll certainly mention it here.